Date(s) - 02/11/2018

 1801 Lacassie Ave, Walnut Creek

 This concert takes us around the globe!
 Bay Area composer Jean Ahn’s work, based on a Korean farming song, starts our journey.
-We explore the caves off the coast of Scotland with Mendelssohn, and finish with Beethoven’s stunning but underappreciated Mass In C. The concert features guests soloists Rebecca Garcia, Betany Coffland, Michael Dailey, and Kirk Eichelberger, as well as the choirs of San Ramon Valley and Monte Vista high schools.
+We explore the caves off the coast of Scotland with Mendelssohn, and finish with Beethoven’s stunning but underappreciated Mass In C. The concert features guests soloists Rebecca Garcia, Betany Coffland, Michael Dailey, and Kirk Eichelberger, as well as the choirs of Chromatica, CSU East Bay and San Ramon Valley High School.

 Jean Ahn is a composer based in San Francisco, originally from Korea.
 Chamber music, orchestra music, choir music, and Asian traditional music with electronics feature prominently in her works.
 Her education includes a Ph.D in composition from UC Berkeley and B.M and M.M from the Seoul National University.
 Ongheya is based on a traditional Korean farming song.

 Felix Mendelssohn (1809-1847) sent the first bars of his “concert overture” The Hebrides to his sister Fanny in 1829, after visiting Fingal’s Cave on the Island of Staffa off the west coast of Scotland.
 He completed and revised the work over the next three years.
 The work does not tell a story, but evokes the stark and beautify scenery of the Hebrides Islands that Mendelssohn saw on his trip.